BernLeWal/CrazyCars/README.md

 ## AlphaCar
 AlphaCar is the first prototype of an autonomous driving RC-car.

-## CalibrateCar
+## CalibrateMotors
-CalibrateCar is the software to calibrate the hardware of RC-cars to the corresponding servo-parameter values for the motor and the steering servo.
+CalibrateMotors is the software to calibrate the hardware of RC-cars to the corresponding servo-parameter values for the motor and the steering servo.